arkephi/shoggit/README.md

 # Shoggit

+This project is in its very early stages so expect bugs and unimplemented features!

 A simple command line utility for requesting code changes from LLM providers.
 Shoggit allows you to describe changes you want to make to your codebase, and it will generate a Git patch using LLMs (Large Language Models) that you can review and apply to your files.

 ## Features